rossfreedman/rally/docs/ETL_MULTI_ENVIRONMENT_GUIDE.md

 ## 🚨 **Safety Notes**

 1. **Always test in staging first** before running in production
-2. **Use validation in production** unless you need emergency speed
+2. **Player validation is always enabled** for data integrity across all environments
 3. **Monitor Railway quotas** when running frequent imports
 4. **Use SSH method** for best performance on Railway
 5. **Commit changes** before running ETL to ensure latest code